-Grant supports the Building Leaders program, which provides targeted academic and social-emotional counseling and learning services to low income students who attend four high schools in the Pilsen, Back of the Yards, Archer Heights and Gage Park communities.
+Grant supports the Building Leaders program, which provides targeted academic and social-emotional counseling and learning services to low-income students attending four high schools in the Archer Heights, Back of the Yards, Gage Park and Pilsen communities.

 Juvenile Protective Association

-Grant supports the Treatment and Counseling program, which offers mental health services for families at risk for child abuse and/or neglect.
+Grant supports the Treatment and Counseling program, which offers mental health services for families at a higher risk of child abuse and/or neglect.

 La Rabida Children's Hospital